 May is the peak time to visit when the grass is at it’s most lush, the fields have yet to be cut, and the countryside is bursting with wildflowers.
 At dawn mist regularly fills the deep valleys creating a dreamy landscape that’s incredibly photogenic.
 We base our workshop in the beautiful medieval town of San Quirico d’Orcia, just a few minutes drive from some of the areas most iconic scenes like Cappella di Vitaleta and the famous Cypress trees, while the Belvedere farmhouse can be photographed from a wonderful vantage point within the hotel grounds.
 But there’s much more to the area than these well known locations and everywhere you look, particularly in the warm low light of sunrise or sunset, will inspire and fire your creativity.

 All our workshops are designed to ensure that you can focus on photography while we take care of everything else.
-Airport transfers, ideally located and comfortable accommodation as well as all meals are all part of the package, and of course the tour is structured to maximize your opportunities to get great images whilst improving your skills as a photographer.
+Small groups, hotel transfers, ideally located and comfortable accommodation as well as all meals are all part of the package, and of course the tour is structured to maximize your opportunities to get great images whilst improving your skills as a photographer.
 We use all our experience and knowledge to get you to some of Tuscany’s most beautiful locations in the best light, and in the field we’re on hand to provide as much support, advice or guidance as you want.
-Having three professional photography guides helps us to ensure that each participant gets plenty of one-to-one tuition and allows us to better tailor each session to your needs.
+Having two professional photography guides helps us to ensure that each participant gets plenty of one-to-one tuition and allows us to better tailor each session to your needs.
 Because of this we can accept range of experience levels from beginners to professionals and comfortably cater to each.

 Beginner, amateur, enthusiast and semi-pro photographers.

 Small amounts of walking.
 Tuscany is gentle landscape and almost all of the locations are accessible by car.

 Landscape photography and shooting in attractive medieval towns